philc/vimium/README.markdown

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
 ESC (or
 <c-[>) will clear any partial commands in the queue.

+Keys can be unmapped and remapped to different commands under Advanced Options.

 Contributing
 ------------